GMcMichael/ThornNetworking/README.md

 <div id="doc-documentation"></div>
 <h2>Documentation</h2>
-<p>The following is a simple class diagram of everything nessecary to set up hosting and connecting in a project:</p>
+<p>The following is a simple class diagram of everything necessary to set up hosting and connecting in a project:</p>

 ```mermaid
 classDiagram